 - Obesity cost Americans $147 billion dollars in 2008.

-- Each year, medical expenses for the obese are 42 percent higher than for a person of a healthy weight.
+- Annual medical expenses for those struggling with obesity are 42 percent higher than for a person of healthy weight.

 Obesity in Cincinnati